2019 National EmPOWERED to Serve Business Accelerator™

 American Heart Association awards EmPOWERED to Serve Business Accelerator participants

-Training, financial grants fuel social entrepreneurs’ mission to address health barriers.Learn more about additional individual candidates.
+Training, financial grants fuel social entrepreneurs’ mission to address health barriers.Read more about this year's event.

 Learn more about Fearon, Goss and the additional seven social entrepreneurs who presented their business solutions designed to close health disparity gaps at the 2019 EmPOWERED to Serve Business Accelerator (TM).